lxc/incus-os/doc/secure-boot.md

    - The first release of Incus OS after January 1st will pickup and use the new year's signing certificate.
 Some time after that has happened, the prior year's certificate can be invalidated and an update placing that certificate into dbx can be published via API.

 ## Certificate hierarchy
-Incus OS relies on a hierarchy of TLS certificate CAs and certificates as shown below.
+Incus OS relies on a hierarchy of TLS certificate authorities and certificates as shown below.
 Note that Secure Boot doesn't perform TLS-style validation of the certificates.

 - Incus OS Root CA should use latest standards (ECDSA, etc)
 - Incus OS PK CA and below certificates are limited to RSA 2048 due to the Secure Boot standard